Richard Fowler and Dryazell, 1967

 The Furneaux Museum opened in 1965 in the former schoolhouse on Flinders Island known as Dryazell.
-The Museum was operated by a community not-for-profit organisation, the Furneaux Historical Research Association (FHRA).
+The Museum was, and still is, operated by a community not-for-profit organisation, the Furneaux Historical Research Association (FHRA).

-The property was owned at the time by Richard Fowler.
-He was writing a history of the Furneaux Islands and used Dryazell as his writing room.
+Dryazell was owned at the time by author Richard Fowler.
 On his death Fowler left his private collection of historical objects to the FHRA and the property to his widow.
-Mrs Fowler and FHRA volunteers continued to operate the Museum in Dryazell.

-To secure the Museum's future, in 1978 Mrs Fowler transferred the property title to the Municipality of Flinders to be held in perpetuity for the community.
-The FHRA retained ownership of the collection and continued to manage the Museum.
+In 1978 Mrs Fowler safe-guarded the future of the Museum by transferring the property title to the Municipality of Flinders, to be held in perpetuity for the local community.
+The FHRA retained ownership of the collection.

-Between 1974 and 1992 the FHRA added five buildings to the Museum site.
+Between 1974 and 1992 five more buildings were added to the site.
 Read more> about Mrs Gray's Room, the Land Settlement Scheme Office, Nissen Hut, Mutton-bird Processing Shed and Police Cells.

-The next two decades saw the FHRA focus on increasing professionalism in running the Museum, funded by a string of national, state and local grants.
-Volunteers were trained in museum best practice, buildings were repaired and restored and display areas redeveloped.
-Environmental control measures were introduced, aided by the connection of electricity in 1996, and Museum opening hours were extended beyond weekends.
+Over the next two decades national, state and local funding enabled the FHRA to focus on increasing professionalism in running the Museum.
+Volunteers were trained in museum best practice.
+Buildings were repaired and restored, display areas redeveloped, and environmental control measures were introduced, aided by the connection of electricity in 1996.
+Museum opening hours were extended.

-In 2006 a new building provided for the first time a dedicated space for temporary exhibitions, fireproof storage for archives, an office/workroom, kitchen facilities and a flushing toilet!
+In 2006 a new building was constructed, providing a dedicated space for temporary exhibitions, fireproof storage for archives, an office/workroom, and a flushing toilet!